-Starting in February 2020, Tom and Julie are off on pilgrimage from Salisbury to Rome on foot.
-The route will take them via the Clarendon Way to Winchester; thereafter the St Swithun’s Way and Pilgrims’ Way to Canterbury.
-From Canterbury they cross the channel by boat via Dover and follow the ancient Via Francigena down through the Pas de Calais, Picardy, Champagne and Franche Compté; crossing into Switzerland at Pontarlier.
-They then head for Lausanne passing eastward around the Lake Geneva; up and over the Alps by the St Bernard Pass and down into Italy by the Valle d’Aosta.
+Starting on 15th February 2020, Tom and Julie set off on pilgrimage from Salisbury to Rome on foot.
+The route was to take them via the Clarendon Way to Winchester; thereafter the St Swithun’s Way and Pilgrims’ Way to Canterbury.
+From Canterbury they intended to cross the channel by boat via Dover and follow the ancient Via Francigena down through the Pas de Calais, Picardy, Champagne and Franche Compté; crossing into Switzerland at Pontarlier.
+They were then to head for Lausanne passing eastward around Lake Geneva; up and over the Alps by the St Bernard Pass and down into Italy by the Valle d’Aosta.
 It’s then across the Po Valley, avoiding the heat of the summer, over the Apennines to the coast, and then on to Rome via Siena.
 The total distance to cover is around 2500 km.

-The pilgrimage will be undertaken in stages, leaving time for respite and recuperation in between, but the hope is to reach St Peter’s in Rome by the end of 2020, which of course is the 800th anniversary of the founding of Salisbury Cathedral.
+The pilgrimage is to be undertaken in stages, leaving time for respite and recuperation in between, but the hope was to reach St Peter’s in Rome by the end of 2020, which of course was the 800th anniversary of the founding of Salisbury Cathedral.

-Although their pilgrimage is personal and for spiritual reasons, Tom and Julie want to use it as an opportunity to raise money for three Salisbury based charities, with which they have a connection.
+Although their pilgrimage has been for personal and spiritual reasons, Tom and Julie wanted to use it as an opportunity to raise money for three Salisbury based charities, with which they have a connection.
 These are: